mfahdaz/EBRAINS_common_utils/README.md

 ## :dart: About ##

-A collection of modules facilitating the general functionalities and thus can be adpated to address many common functional requiremnents.
+A collection of modules facilitating the general functionality and thus can be adapted to address many common functional requirements.
 It contains the following modules:

 * <a href="/python/configuration_manager"> Configurations Manager </a>
 * <a href="/python/Application_Companion"> Applicaiton Companion </a>